zleyyij/rTS_Wiki/docs/disks/clonezilla.md

 This article relies on the live media [created here](/docs/live-sessions/linux-live-session)

 ## Launching Clonezilla
-In the Linux Live Session open a Terminal from the menu and run `sudo clonezilla`.
+In the Linux live session, open a Terminal from the menu and run `sudo clonezilla`.

 ![clonezilla-main](/assets/clonezilla/clonezilla-main.png)

 ## Creating a disk image
-These steps are for writing to a local device, the tool can also be used for writing to remote servers via SSH/SMB/NFS etc.
+These steps are for writing to a local device, but the tool can also be used for writing to remote servers (via SSH/SMB/NFS/etc).

 1. Choose "device-image"
-2. Choose "local_dev"

-    > You are now prompted to insert any media that you want to store the image on.
+2. Choose "local_dev".
+You are now prompted to insert any media that you want to store the image on.

     ![clonezilla-local-dev](/assets/clonezilla/clonezilla-local-dev.png)

 3. Clonezilla enumerates all available devices then asks where to store the image we are making.

-    > Select the location to STORE the image.
-Not the disk that we are making an image of.

     ![clonezilla-local-dev](/assets/clonezilla/clonezilla-storage-sel.png)
+    Select the location to STORE the image, not the disk that we are making an image of.

 4. You are asked where to store the image on the chosen disk.
 You can navigate the file structure by pressing "Enter" on any folder.
-When you have the correct destination selected, cycle to "Done" to continue.

     ![clonezilla-folder0](/assets/clonezilla/clonezilla-folder0.png)
     ![clonezilla-folder1](/assets/clonezilla/clonezilla-folder1.png)

-    > If you do not have a folder created you can create one in another terminal with the command `sudo mkdir /tmp/ocsroot_bind_root/Image_Destination`
+    If you do not have a folder created you can create one in another terminal with the command `sudo mkdir /tmp/ocsroot_bind_root/Image_Destination`, then refresh the view of the disk with the "Browse" option.
-    >
-    > Refresh the view of the disk with the "Browse" option.
+    When you have the correct destination selected, cycle to "Done" to continue.

 5. Choose "Beginner"